STRHunter/TRIM/Readme.txt

 ii)  System commands to do the task

- To compile the source code 'Bagging_classifier_v1.c': $gcc Bagging_classifier_v1.c -DAMX=38900000000 lm -o TRIMEC
+ To compile the source code 'TRIMEC.c': $gcc TRIMEC.c -DAMX=38900000000 lm -o TRIMEC

  To run the executable file 'TRIMEC': $./TRIMEC